PaulGWebster/RedirectDocker/README.md

     NGINX_VHOST_MYSITE: "something.mydomain.com:127.0.0.1:80:container:80"

-All requests will automatically be sent a redirected to https, the container runs a server on 127.0.0.1:80, that simply redirects back to https, notable:
+All requests will automatically be sent a redirect header (303 - other) to https, this is due to the default configuration of the nginx server in the container notable:

     server {
         listen 127.0.0.1:80;